What Is Regeneration?

 Abraham Kuyper, in his classic book on the Holy Spirit's work, wrote, "There is one great act of God which re-creates the corrupt sinner into a new man, the comprehensive act of regeneration, which contains three parts: quickening, conversion, and sanctification."

-Regeneration enables our conversion to Christ.
+Regeneration enables your conversion to Christ.
 Conversion has a negative and positive aspect.
 Negatively, you turn away from your old life through repentance.
 Positively, you turn to God through faith in the Lord Jesus Christ.
 The Holy Spirit's work enables you to repent and believe the gospel.